 Your dog’s blood pressure—and the way your veterinarian measures it—is similar to the way your doctor takes your pressure.

 Some veterinarians will measure blood pressure the same way, getting both a systolic and diastolic number.
-Other veterinarians will only measure their patients’ systolic blood pressure, since this is typically the number we care the most about.
+Other veterinarians will only measure their patients’ systolic blood pressure, since this is typically the number that gives the most diagnostic information.

 Sometimes taking blood pressure on a dog can be a fine art.
 Cuffs can shift on a dog’s hair.
-Dogs might move and make the blood pressure cuff fall off.
-So, in order to get an accurate measurement, your veterinarian will take several blood pressure readings then average them together to arrive at a measurement.
+Dogs might move and make the blood pressure cuff move or fall off.
+So, in order to get the most accurate measurement, your veterinarian will likely take several blood pressure readings and then average them together to arrive at a measurement.

 How is hypertension diagnosed in dogs?

-Your veterinarian can easily check your dog’s blood pressure during an office visit using three pieces of equipment:
+Your veterinarian can easily check your dog’s blood pressure during an office visit.
+Traditionally, blood pressure is measured using three pieces of equipment:

 - Blood pressure cuff: The inflatable cuff is wrapped around your dog’s leg.
 It is temporarily filled with air to block blood flow through an underlying artery.